zeyunlu/zeyunlu.github.io/README.md

-# al-folio
+# My personal website

-See here[https://github.com/alshedivat/al-folio] for the template.
+See [here](https://github.com/alshedivat/al-folio) for the template.